-Brain Surgery Restores Patient’s Vision
+Case Study: Meningioma Brain Surgery Restores Patient’s Vision

 by Amelia Garrison

-“That MRI showed an approximately two and a half by two centimeters, extra-axial brain tumor situated at the tuberculum sellae, which is a very common location for meningiomas,” explained Dr. Daniel F. Kelly, Director and one of the founders of PNI.
+“That MRI showed an approximately two-and-a-half by two centimeters, extra-axial brain tumor situated at the tuberculum sellae, which is a very common location for meningiomas,” explained Dr. Daniel F. Kelly, Director and one of the founders of PNI.

 Removing the Meningioma & Restoring Vision

 In this particular case, the meningioma was located in the patient’s left optic canal, causing progressive vision loss.
-Dr. Kelly and Dr. Chester F. Griffiths, Director of the Eye, Ear & Skull Base Center and Co-Founder of PNI, used minimally invasive surgery to remove the tumor.
+Dr. Kelly and Dr. Chester F. Griffiths, Director of the Eye, Ear & Skull Base Center and Co-Founder of PNI, performed minimally invasive surgery to remove the tumor.

 “Given the optic canal invasion and her primary complaint being also vision in the left eye, we approached this tumor through the endoscopic endonasal route,” recalled Dr. Kelly.
 “With my partner in ENT, Dr. Chester Griffiths, we were able to achieve a gross total tumor removal.”

-At PNI, minimally invasive surgery enables patients to get out of the hospital sooner.
 “The goal here is to limit collateral damage to the surrounding tissues and to allow the patient to have a rapid recovery with less brain exposure, less manipulation, smaller incisions, our patients seem to have less pain,” explained Dr. Kelly.

 He continued, “Our typical hospital stay for some brain tumors is one night in the hospital.
 Most are out by two days and rarely do they go a little bit beyond that.
 These [minimally invasive] approaches have multiple benefits for the patient, so we will continue to try and push the envelope on these approaches and make them even more safe and effective than they are now.”